Managing Your Life to Handle the Transition Abroad

 Is Your Budget Ready?

 Expats tend to underestimate the cost of living in their new country and overestimate their ability to quickly get a job.
+Another item people forgot to budget for is the cost of moving abroad.
 Even if you’re arriving with employment already arranged, there are still plenty of unexpected expenses you will encounter.
 Having a detailed budget plus an emergency fund for surprise costs is a smart plan.
-And there are great apps which help you manage your money abroad.
+And there are great apps that help you manage your money abroad.
 As well, finding an accountant in your new country can help you keep your budget on track as you know there is someone you must be accountable to.

 Setting Up A Bank Account